 Note: In order to be compatible with encoder inputs, the ODrive doesn’t have any filtering capacitors on the pins where the hall sensors connect.
 Therefore to get a reliable hall signal, it is recommended that you add some filter capacitors to these pins.
+We recommend about 22nF between each signal pin and GND.
 You can see instructions here.

 Standard 6.5 inch hoverboard hub motors have 30 permanent magnet poles, and thus 15 pole pairs.
 If you have a different motor you need to count the magnets or have a reliable datasheet for this information.